databasedude/testangular/README.md

     $ npm install

-This install all of the dependencies, both node and bower.
+This will install all of the app dependencies including node and bower packages.

 Grunt Dev
 ---------------------